MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 Power BI Premium workspaces and datasets support *read-only* connections from Microsoft and third-party client applications and tools.

 > [!NOTE]
 > This article is intended only to introduce read-only connectivity to Power BI Premium workspaces and datasets.
 It *is not* intended to provide in-depth information about programmability, specific tools and applications, architecture, and workspace and dataset management.
-Subjects described here require a solid understanding of Analysis Services tabular model database architecture  administration.
-To learn more, be sure to checkout the [See also](#see-also) section later in this article.
+Subjects described here require a solid understanding of Analysis Services tabular model database architecture and  administration.

 ## Protocol